Spritan/Flutter_travel_app_dummy/README.md

 ## 👥 Authors

-- Your Name - Initial work - [YourGitHub](https://github.com/yourusername)
+- Your Name - Initial work - [Spritan](https://github.com/Spritan)

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, create an issue in the repository.